jerabaul29/LoggerWavesInIce_InSituWithIridium/DevelopmentCode/RPi_Side/README.md

 - Connect to the RPi: ssh pi@IP_RPi
 - There may be a warning because of SSH fingerprint; follow instructions to ignore
 - Default RPi password: raspberry
-- Change password on the RPi using the *passwd* command, for example to: user: pi password: RPi_WavesIce+
+- Change password on the RPi using the *passwd* command, for example to: user: pi password: 55732gg88j
 - Enable internet on main computer to share connection to RPi
 - Update RPI: *sudo apt-get update* and *sudo apt-get upgrade*
 - Install some base packages: *sudo apt-get install vim* and *sudo apt-get install python-pip*